gopala-kr/trending-repos/README.md

  ###### Latest

  [Back to top](#contents)

+- [AdaBound](https://github.com/Luolc/AdaBound) - An optimizer that trains as fast as Adam and as good as SGD.
 - [DLSchool/dlschool](https://github.com/DLSchool/dlschool) - The official repository of the Deep Learning Course (2018-2019) from the Deep Learning School at FPMI MIPT
 - [spark-syntax](https://github.com/ericxiao251/spark-syntax)  - This is an open repo of all the best practices of writing PySpark that I have learnt from working with the Framework.
 - [stylegan-encoder](https://github.com/Puzer/stylegan-encoder) - StyleGAN Encoder - converts real images to latent space